lamafab/kagome/audit_review.md

 Conformance
 : `Compliant`

 Load the value (Runtime) of the correct key.
-Kagome also checks that it loads the Runtime code corresponding to the state in which the entry has been called.
+Kagome still has to check that it loads the Runtime code corresponding to the state in which the entry has been called.

+(Soramitsu: This part of the code is being refactored and should be ready, soon.)

 ```cpp
 // key for accessing runtime from storage(hex representation of ":code")